 Free Spirit is a specialist travel insurance policy for people with pre existing medical conditions, including cancer.
 You may be able to get a quote online, but if they need more information about your current health status they might ask you to ring them instead.
 If your cancer is advanced, and you're no longer having active treatment, phone for a quote rather than trying online.
 They are unable to cover people over 80 years of age if they have been given a terminal prognosis.
 They will consider all types of cancer.
 They are unable to offer cover for the USA , Canada, China, Hong Kong or the Caribbean to people who have been told they have terminal cancer.

-World First provides insurance for people in the UK with medical conditions if they have not had treatment in the past 6 months.
-They do not cover advanced cancer.
+World First provides insurance for people in the UK with medical conditions.
+They cannot offer cover for people who are waiting for treatment.
 For an individual quote they provide a medical screening phone line.

 Question about cancer?
 Contact our information nurse team